kody-abe/terraform/README.md

   user review;
 - a CloudWatch Logs log group to persist logs from individual runs;
 - three DynamoDB tables with associated secondary indexes;
-- DynamoDB autoscaling rules, targeting 70% utilization of reads and writes;
 - a KMS key used to secure application secrets and S3 objectss;
 - an IAM policy giving the minimum necessary access to the above resources;